NFL in Toronto: Toronto NFL franchise

 When the plans for the construction of SkyDome were being developed an NFL team was considered as a possible tenant for the new stadium.
 To retain flexibility for this possibility, the stadium operators resisted giving the Argos football exclusivity in their lease at the stadium.
 In 1989, shortly after an announcement that a Montreal-based group was seeking an NFL team for their city, a group led by Godfrey and Carling O'Keefe Breweries announced that they had been pursuing an NFL team for two years to play at the soon to be opened SkyDome, as a contingency in case the CFL or the Argos folded.
 O'Keefe had previously owned the Argos and retained the right to put an NFL team in the SkyDome if the Argos ceased to exist.
 In 1994, Labatt Brewing Company, then owner of the Blue Jays and Argonauts, considered purchasing the Tampa Bay Buccaneers and relocating them to SkyDome following the death of club owner Hugh Culverhouse, with Richard Peddie, who was President of Labatt's sports division, saying that he hoped to acquire a team for the city.
 Toronto was one of five finalist cities who had groups bidding to purchase the franchise.
-Toronto interests also pursued the LA Rams before they relocated to St. Louis in 1995.
+Toronto interests also pursued the Los Angeles Rams before they relocated to St. Louis in 1995.
 Toronto was one of several cities that Art Modell considered relocating the Cleveland Browns to in 1995 prior to choosing Baltimore.
 By this time, the Godfrey led group was hoping for a team by the 1998 season, with Tagliabue saying the city was on the short list of expansion candidates.
 In 1997 the Minnesota Vikings went up for sale and a Toronto group inquired about purchasing the team.

-The relocation of the LA Rams and LA Raiders to St. Louis and Oakland respectively in 1995 left the second largest market in the United States without a team.
-This was long considered an obstacle to Toronto acquiring an NFL team, as the league had made it a priority to return a team to LA, with NFL official Eric Grubman calling it "one of our top goals".
+The relocation of the Los Angeles Rams and Los Angeles Raiders to St. Louis and Oakland, respectively, in 1995 left the second largest market in the United States without a team.
+This was long considered an obstacle to Toronto acquiring an NFL team, as the league had made it a priority to return a team to Los Angeles (LA), with NFL official Eric Grubman calling it "one of our top goals".